Agent-Centric Observation Adaptation for Robust Visual Control under Dynamic Perturbations: Training Settings and Computational Cost

 \subsection{Hyperparameter Configuration}

 We report all hyperparameters for MoE pretraining, router training, and downstream RL training to support reproducibility.

-Expert training uses L1 for RGB restoration and cross-entropy for the 2-class mask, weighted 1:1, optimized with Adam at lr $10^{-4}$, batch size 1024, for 100 epochs per expert on 100K paired samples per corruption type.
-Router training uses cross-entropy on corruption labels with Adam at lr $10^{-4}$, batch size 1024, for 50 epochs.
+MoE pretraining uses AdamW with learning rate $10^{-4}$, weight decay $10^{-4}$, and batch size 1024, for 15,000 iterations over the unified paired dataset.
+The total loss combines RGB restoration ($\ell_1$), mask segmentation (2-class cross-entropy against the pseudo masks $m_t^{\text{ps}}$), and agent-centric reconstruction ($\ell_1$ against $o^{\text{cb}}_t$), with weights $\lambda_{\text{rgb}}{:}\lambda_{\text{mask}}{:}\lambda_{\text{final}}=1{:}1{:}1$.
+The shared encoder, router MLP, and all $N_e$ per-expert decoders are optimized jointly under this single objective, with no auxiliary degradation-classification loss or expert-label supervision.
 For DreamerV3, the RSSM uses 1024 deterministic units with $32\times 32$ categorical stochastic units, imagination horizon $T=15$, discount $\gamma=0.997$, batch size 16 sequences of 64 timesteps, and 1M total environment steps.
 For frozen-policy RL evaluation, DMControl (DreamerV3) uses \texttt{steps=1e6}, \texttt{action\_repeat=2}, input size $84\times 84$, and episode length $1000$.
 RoboSuite (TD-MPC2) uses \texttt{image\_size=168}, \texttt{frame\_stack=3}, \texttt{action\_repeat=2}, and episode length $200$.
+Both RL backbones require approximately 24 hours for each task/seed on a single NVIDIA GeForce RTX 5090.